fbgallet/roam-extension-stats/README.md

 ### Tooltips

-Just hover over any bullet, page title, page shortcut or 'Daily notes' in the left sidebar to see the selected info.
+Just hover over any bullet, page title, page shortcut or 'Daily notes' in the left sidebar to see info and streak.

 When hovering over 'Daily notes' in the left sidebar, see info for today and up to 6 days before.